Our Services

 Helpful Resources

-Nausea after eating most often comes from treatable problems like gastritis, acid reflux, food intolerance or poisoning, gallbladder disease, ulcers, delayed stomach emptying, or stress, and small diet and behavior changes can help while you arrange care.
+Nausea after eating is usually caused by treatable conditions such as gastritis, acid reflux, food intolerance, food poisoning, gallbladder disease, peptic ulcers, delayed stomach emptying (gastroparesis), or stress.
+Simple diet and lifestyle adjustments often ease symptoms while you arrange medical care.

-There are several factors to consider.
-See below to understand urgent red flags like severe pain, vomiting blood, black stools, persistent vomiting, chest pain, dehydration, or unexplained weight loss, plus which tests and next steps fit your situation.
+However, some causes require urgent attention.
+Seek immediate care for red flags like severe abdominal pain, vomiting blood, black or tarry stools, persistent vomiting, chest pain, signs of dehydration, or unexplained weight loss.
+Identifying the right tests and next steps depends on your specific symptoms.

 Experiencing nausea after eating can be uncomfortable, frustrating, and sometimes concerning.
 While occasional nausea may simply result from overeating or eating too quickly, persistent or recurring symptoms may signal an underlying digestive issue that needs medical attention.